 Log In to VOLUNTEER MATRIX for current volunteers: CLICK HERE

 Ready to get involved?

 1. Participate in one of our Saturday “Volunteer Orientations.”
 They occur on the 2nd and 4th Saturday of each month.
+The Orientation takes place from 12pm to 1pm (please arrive about 5 minutes early to check in.)
 Take a half-hour tour to learn about our facility and mission.

 **ORIENTATION FOR MAY 27th HAS BEEN CANCELLED IN OBSERVANCE OF MEMORIAL DAY**

 - Before coming out, it’s a great idea to complete our volunteer application.
 You can download it here and bring it with you.
 For driving directions please look under our “contact us” page.